starling021/ehtools/README.md

 ## Ehtools Modules Restoration (EMR)

-    INFO: EMR is an operation that removing /bin/ehtools and /root/ehtools/eht and restoring it from the saved ehtools modules snapshot, you can restore it using the ehtmod utility v1.9, but ESR will remove all your old ehtools modules data from /bin/ehtools and /root/ehtools/eht!
+    INFO: EMR is an operation that removing modules and restoring it from the saved ehtools modules snapshot, you can restore it using the ehtmod utility v1.9, but ESR will remove all your old ehtools modules data!

 To restore ehtools modules snapshot you need to execute the following command.
 You need to enter the name of the saved ehtools modules snapshot (example: snapshot1):